Air Force Two: Design

 Former presidential aircraft that has been redesignated for non-presidential VIP travel will be repainted in the secondary livery as illustrated in the difference between VC-137C SAM 26000 and VC-137C SAM 27000's current paint schemes.
 Both SAM 26000 and SAM 27000 were relegated to a non-presidential VIP role upon delivery of their replacements, but SAM 27000 was repainted by the Reagan Library to match its Reagan era paint scheme (see chronology of SAM 27000 images under Reagan, George W. Bush, and as currently maintained by the library).

 Incidents

-In 2012, Joe Biden switched to another plane after a bird strike happened to the plane in which he was flying in California.
+In 2012, Joe Biden switched to another plane after the plane in which he was flying in California struck birds.
 A similar incident in 2020 involving a bird strike in the engine during takeoff caused Air Force Two to land back at a nearby New Hampshire airport while it was carrying Mike Pence and some of his staff.
-In June 2021, Air Force Two, with Kamala Harris on board, was forced to return to Joint Base Andrews in Maryland after suffering a "technical issue."
-Harris, who was on her way to Guatemala, resumed her flight on a different aircraft approximately an hour and a half later.
+In June 2021, Air Force Two, with Kamala Harris aboard, was forced to return to Joint Base Andrews in Maryland after suffering a "technical issue."
+Harris—who was on her way to Guatemala—resumed her flight on a different aircraft approximately an hour and a half later.